DeveloppeurPascal/Link-Website-Server/website-data-and-api.md

 	page_name
 	theme_file (si absent ou vide => default_theme_file)
 	head {
-		metas [
+		meta_robots : "" by default to use the same as global setting metas [
 			[ // any META tag can have a different name or content depending on page language lang